sagemath/trac_to_gh/Issue 8347.md

 Keywords: test, positivity, real

-test if an element of a number field is positive or negative.
+test if an element of a number field is positive real.

-Especially for real element of a CyclotomicField, we need this test for theory representation of complex reflection groups.

 Issue created by migration from https://trac.sagemath.org/ticket/8347